Money and Marriage

-The problem is that money can destroy your marriage.
-Or, more accurately, the way that you talk, fight and squabble about money can destroy your marriage.
-Think I’m exaggerating?
-Check it out for yourself — study after study lists financial conflicts among the top causes of divorce among American couples today.
-And even if there are other factors at play, a poor financial relationship can put a strain on a marriage that ultimately helps to contribute to its demise.
+Money can destroy your marriage.
+Or, more accurately, the way you talk, fight and complain about money can destroy your marriage.
+Study after study lists financial conflicts among the top causes of divorce among American couples today.
+And even if there are other factors at play, a poor financial relationship can put a strain on a marriage that ultimately leads to its demise.

-Of course, it doesn’t have to be this way.
-Money should be a blessing in our marriages.
-We just have to figure out how to master money as a team, instead of letting our money master us.
+But it doesn’t have to be this way.
+Money should be a blessing in your marriage.
+You just have to figure out how to master money as a team, instead of letting your money master you.

-So, how do we accomplish this?
+How do you accomplish this?
 As with most things in marriage, the key is openness and communication.

 So, how do we get on the same financial page as married couples?
 Here are some keys:

 There’s a lot more that could be said about money and marriage.
-If this is an area of your marriage where you need some strategy and support, we encourage you to seek out some more in-depth resources.
+If this is an area of your marriage where you need help, seek some more in-depth resources and support.
 And even if you think that you have these things under control as a couple, it’s a good idea to come back to these principles from time to time and make sure that you’re still building in the best way possible.